Note: Ryan Lempa and Darren McGurran also contributed to this piece.

 - Use Booleans or numeric calculations instead of string calculations.
 Computers can process integers and Booleans (t/f) much faster than strings.
 Boolean>Int>Float>Date>DateTime>String

 - Blend on low-granularity dimensions.
 The more members in a blend, the longer it takes.
 Blending aggregates the data to the level of the relationship.
 Blends are not meant to replace row-level joins.

-- Minimize joined tables.
+Minimise joined tables.
 Lots of joins take lots of time.
-If you find yourself creating a data connection with many joined tables, it may be faster to materialize the view in the database.
+If you find yourself creating a data connection with many joined tables, it may be faster to materialise the view in the database.

 - Assume referential integrity if your database is configured with this option.

 - Remove custom SQL.
-Tableau can take advantage of database optimizations when the data connection does not use custom SQL.
+Tableau can take advantage of database optimisations when the data connection does not use custom SQL.